Autism and Visual Impairment

 Challenges and Considerations for Individuals with Autism and Visual Impairment

 When autism and visual impairment co-occur, individuals may face unique challenges that require specialized support and accommodations.
-Understanding these challenges and considering appropriate strategies can help individuals with autism and visual impairment to lead more fulfilling lives.

 Sensory Processing Difficulties